Preciosa (corporation)

 Preciosa is the brand name for a range of cut lead crystal glass and related products produced by Preciosa a.s. of Jablonec nad Nisou, Czech Republic.

+Prior 1989, it was a harsh labor camp, nicknamed the Red Hell.

 Brand name and logo

 The Preciosa brand name was first registered in Bohemia in 1915.

 Products

 Preciosa manufactures a range of colored glass and leadless crystalline glass.
 Preciosa crystals contain approximately 30% lead to maximize refraction.
 Since 2013, however, Preciosa has also produced a lead-free crystal, known as the Crystal Faerie After Hours.

 History

 Pre-Cold War

 The history of glassmaking in the Jablonec region has been documented since 1548, when the Wander family founded the first glassworks in Mšeno.
 Afterwards, settlers from the Jizera Mountains began passing down the craft of glassmaking from generation to generation.
 In 1680, Johann Kaspar Kittel created the first necklaces made of Bohemian glass beads in Jiřetín pod Jedlovou.
 After refining the beads, Kittel sells them all over the Bohemian and Saxon lands, as well as establishing more trading locations.
 In 1711, the Fischer brothers brought the secrets of crystal cutting and polishing to North Bohemia.
 Four years later, they moved to Turnov.
 In 1720, two merchants, Jan Pacovský and Samuel Subitan, travelled to Austria, Hungary and Italy, further popularizing Bohemian jewelry from Crystal Valley.
 In 1724, the first factory specialized in manufacturing and export of crystal chandeliers was established in Prácheň near Kamenický Šenov.
-Bohemian chandeliers were ordered for the Royal Courts—Versailles and Fontainebleau palaces of Louis XV, Sultan Osman III of the Ottoman Empire, and Empress Elizabeth of Russia.
+Bohemian chandeliers were ordered for the Royal Courts—Versailles and Fontainebleau palaces of King Louis XV of France, Sultan Osman III of the Ottoman Empire, and Empress Elizabeth of Russia.
 In 1743, Czech craftsmen created a chandelier in honor of the coronation of Empress Maria Theresa, which still bears her name.

 By 1830, Crystal Valley glassmakers were creating around one million chandeliers per year, and by 1851, Bohemian crystals had developed both at home, with feats such as a six-meter wide chandelier, and abroad at the first World Exhibition in London.
 They were even honored at the World Exhibition in Vienna.
 Other noteworthy Crystal Valley products include the largest glass chandelier at the time, at ten meters in diameter, which was displayed in 1928.

 In 1858, Josef Riedel moved to Polubný, becoming one of the most important glassmakers in Europe; in the 1880s he created an automated bead cutting machine, later patenting a machine to thread them.
 During the 19th century, Jablonec nad Nisou became the world center of the jewelry industry.
 The development of jewelry and glass companies, which were established and prospered in North Bohemia at the turn of the 19th century, was interrupted by World War II.

 In 1945, the seven main crystal factories and 18 small firms in and around Jablonec nad Nisou merged, forming the Preciosa company, which was officially established on April 10, 1948.